The History of Sweet Pea Festival

-Tour buses are streaming into town, chalk is out on the sidewalks of downtown and colorful posters are displayed on every bulletin board, shop display and telephone pole.
-The excitement brews in the summer air as Bozeman embarks on the 41st annual Sweat Pea Festival this week!
+Tour buses are streaming into town, chalk is out on the sidewalks, and colorful posters are displayed on every bulletin board, shop display, and telephone pole.
+The excitement brews in the summer air as Bozeman embarks on the 43rd annual Sweat Pea Festival this week!

 In 1978, Sweet Pea was "born out of a community’s desire to celebrate the arts."